Investing in Senior Housing

 Risks of Investing in Senior Living Homes

 Any investment comes with risk.
-Here are some challenges to consider before you invest in senior living facilities.
+Here are some challenges to consider before you invest in senior housing facilities.

 – Illness and deteriorating health can cause concern: The pandemic shone a bright light on the risk inherent in communal living spaces.
 From a human-cost perspective, contagion puts many people’s lives at risk.
 Many older adult residences didn’t have the space required to reduce the risk of disease transmission.
 From a financial perspective, the pandemic increased the costs of operating many assisted living homes or retirement homes and highlighted the need for measures that contained transmission and kept costs down.